leanprover/lean4/doc/fixing_tests.md

 whenever there is discrepancy between the produced and expected outputs. `meld` can also be used to repair the problems.

+In Emacs, we can also execute `M-x lean-diff-test-file` to check/diff the file of the current buffer.

 Here is the list of directories where produced output is compared with the expected output (stored in a `*.expected.out` file).